Opened 9 years ago

 I understand that the complexity of Tarjan's algorithm is linear with the number of nodes and edges in the graph, so this should scale as O(N).
 I guess there's something very inefficient in the algorithm's implementation.

-comment:4 Changed 8 years ago by casella
+comment:4 by Francesco Casella, 8 years ago

 In the meantime the performance reported by execstat on Hudson has improved by a constant factor around 2.5 w.r.t. the values reported when I opened this ticket, but it is still O(N3).